Navigate forward to interact with the calendar and select a date. Press the question mark key to get the keyboard shortcuts for changing dates.

 A Crested Butte ski vacation doesn’t count unless you eat at The Secret Stash at least once.
-Originally housed in a funky, bohemian house witha renovated attic at the end of Elk Ave, the "Stash" recently moved to a larger space further up the street to accommodate the throngs of people that want to gnosh on their heavenly pies.
+Originally housed in a funky, bohemian house with renovated attic at the end of Elk Ave, The Secret Stash recently moved to a larger space further up the street to accommodate the throngs of people that want to eat their heavenly pies.
 Before the move, guest would often have lengthy waits for a table.
 But it was always worth it.
-The pizza is absolutely incredible.
-Perhaps the owner and executive chefs interesting background in both classic New York style pizza and gourmet cooking is the reason for The Secret Stash staggering success, but as the name implies, it’s a secret.
+The pizza is absolutely incredible, and no one is quite sure why, perhaps the owner and executive chefs interesting background in both classic New York style pizza and gourmet cooking is the reason for The Secret Stash staggering success, but as the name implies, we’ll never know, it’s a secret.

 django’s Restaurant and Wine Bar, located at the base of Mt.
 Crested Butte, is another Crested Butte notable.
 The menu items all have two things in common, they’re seasonal and they’re served “tapas style” or small plates.
 The menu generally has 25 different tapas selections, making django a perfect option for larger groups and families, or those looking for a varied meal.